WilliamKWusik/Wusik-SPX/README.md

 - 16, 24 and 32 bits support
 - Collection, Preset and About PNG files
 - Skin data for the Player
+- Every filename is stored as relative to the .WSPXe project file.

 .WSPX Engine Support
 - Multi layer presets.
 Each layer has a link to a Sound that has its own set of sub-sounds, or Sound Files